-This page presents tan-renga, renku, and other collaborative writing.
+This page presents tan-renga, renku, and other collaborations that I’ve written with many different poets.
 For additional collaborations, please also see the Rengay and Haiga pages.
 For more detailed definitions of forms, see Notes on Forms.

 A tan-renga (短連歌), most often, is a single three-line haiku followed by a single two-line capping verse, together making a sort of tanka (“tanka” means “short song” and “tan-renga” means, very loosely, a “short collaborative verse”).
 For more information, see “An Introduction to Tan-Renga.”